Spirometry

 Λειτουργικές Δοκιμασίες Πνευμόνων στα Χανιά Κρήτης - Δρ. Βιττωράκης Στυλιανός

-Spirometry and Lung Functional Tests
+Spirometry and Pulmonary Function Tests

 What happens when the results are abnormal?